 Likewise, contaminants from agricultural run-off, untreated sewage, and chemical-laden discharge from ships and factories flow into ocean currents and eventually pollute places far from their source—places like the Arctic.

 Modern synthetic chemicals are especially threatening.
 The best-studied example is PCB, or Polychlorinated Biphenyl.
 Manufacture of PCB was finally banned when scientists learned that it persists in the environment and injures wildlife.

 - Trace amounts of PCB make their way to the Arctic and concentrate as they rise up the food chain.
 Polar bears ingest these higher levels when they eat seals.

-- PCB in the blubber of polar bears appears to weaken their immune systems leading to greater threat from parasites and disease.
-PCB has also been linked to reproduction failure and malformed organs.
+- PCB in the fat of polar bears appears to weaken their immune systems leading to greater threat from parasites and disease.
+PCB has also been linked to reproductive failure and malformed organs.